zuozhenggh/learning-library/solutions-library/oci-move-improve/ha-oscommerce/ha-oscommerce.md

 ![](./images/14.png "")

-To make your Oracle Cloud Infrastructure hosted zone accessible through the internet, you must delegate your domain with your domain's registrar. to do that:

-Open the navigation menu.
+To make your Oracle Cloud Infrastructure hosted zone accessible through the internet, you must delegate your domain with your domain's registrar. to do that, Open the navigation menu.
 Under Core Infrastructure, go to Networking and click DNS Zone Management.
 Click the Zone Name for the zone you want to delegate.

 Use the Type sort filter to locate the NS records for your zone.
 Note the name servers.
 You can use the noted name servers to change your domain's DNS delegation.
 Refer to your registrar's documentation for instructions.

 ![](./images/15.png "")